sveltejs/svelte/README.md

 - [Becoming a backer on Open Collective](https://opencollective.com/svelte).

-Funds donated via Open Collective will be used for compensating expenses related to Svelte's development such as hosting costs.
-If sufficient donations are received, funds may also be used to support Svelte's development more directly.
+Funds donated via Open Collective go towards compensating expenses related to Svelte's development, such as hosting costs.
+If sufficient donations are received, funds will support Svelte's development more directly.

 ## Development